s-gayathri/RoboFriends/README.md

-# RoboFriends website coded using React.js and Redux (to display details of robots and search using names)
+# RoboFriends website
+Coded using React.js (and Redux) to display details of robots and search using names.
+(Also includes the Tachyons package for simplifying CSS)